Mary Burchell

-Ida Cook (24 August 1904 – 22 December 1986) was a British campaigner for Jewish refugees and a romance novelist as Mary Burchell.
+Ida Cook (24 August 1904 – 22 December 1986) was a British campaigner for Jewish refugees and, as Mary Burchell, a romance novelist.

-Ida Cook and her sister Mary Louise Cook (1901–1991) rescued Jews from the Nazis during the 1930s.
+Ida Cook and her sister Louise Cook (1901–1991) rescued Jews from the Nazis during the 1930s.
 The sisters helped 29 people escape, funded mainly by Ida's writing.
-In 1965, the Cook sisters were honoured as Righteous among the Nations by the Yad Vashem Martyrs and Heroes Remembrance Authority in Israel.
+In 1965, the Cook sisters were honoured as Righteous among the Nations by Yad Vashem in Israel.
+In 2010 she was recognised as a British Hero of the Holocaust with her sister.

-Between 1936 and 1985, under the pseudonym Mary Burchell, Ida Cook wrote 112 romance novels for Mills & Boon — many of which were later republished by Harlequin.
+Between 1936 and 1985, under the pen name Mary Burchell, Ida Cook wrote 112 romance novels for Mills & Boon — many of which were later republished by Harlequin.
 She helped to found the Romantic Novelists' Association, serving as its second president from 1966 to 1986.

 Biography

 Personal life

 Ida Cook was born on 24 August 1904 in Sunderland, County Durham, England.
-With her elder sister Mary Louise Cook (1901–1991), she attended The Duchess's Community High School in Alnwick and later took civil service jobs in London.
-Both Ida and her sister, Louise, developed a passionate interest in opera.
+With her elder sister Louise Cook (1901–1991), she attended The Duchess's School in Alnwick and later took civil service jobs in London.
+Both sisters developed a passionate interest in opera.